 Although it is often associated with removing bodily hair, Laser Hair Therapy is becoming increasingly popular as a medical treatment for hair loss.
 The laser programme is best suited for those with hair loss on a more diffused scale, such as those who are experiencing a receding hairline, general thinning of hair or male and female pattern hair loss.

 What is Laser Hair Therapy?

 Low-level Laser hair therapy is a safe, non-invasive and clinically proven treatment for stimulating hair follicles to grow fuller and thicker hair.
-Also known as red light therapy, the power clinical-strength laser devices treat hair loss, male pattern baldness and alopecia for both men and women.
+Also known as red light therapy, the powerful clinical-strength laser devices treat hair loss, male pattern baldness and alopecia for both men and women.
 Laser therapy for hair is widely regarded as a safe and less invasive procedure than hair transplants.

 Low-level Laser Therapy